ESCOMP/CTSM/doc/source/tech_note/Photosynthesis/CLM50_Tech_Note_Photosynthesis.rst

 :math:`A_{n}`  are solved iteratively until :math:`c_{i}`  converges.
 :ref:`Sun et al. (2012)<Sunetal2012>` pointed out that the CLM4 numerical approach does not always converge.
-Therefore, the model uses a hybrid algorithm that combines the secant method and Brent’s method to solve for :math:`c_{i}` .
+Therefore, the model uses a hybrid algorithm that combines the secant method and Brent's method to solve for :math:`c_{i}` .
 The equation set is solved separately for sunlit (:math:`A_{n}^{sun}` , :math:`r_{s}^{sun}` ) and shaded (:math:`A_{n}^{sha}` , :math:`r_{s}^{sha}` ) leaves.